ItsMikhael/Burgers/README.md

 # Burgers
-A burger-ordering application based on a challenge from Tim Buchalka's Complete Java Masterclass
+A burger-ordering application based on my solution to the challenge from Tim Buchalka's Complete Java Masterclass